tatumamckinnis/Nbody/README.md

 <details>
 <summary>CelestialBody Getter Methods</summary>
-You'll also write six so-called getter methods specified in the class.
+You'll also write six _getter methods_ specified in the class.
 The body of each method is a single return statement, returning the value of the corresponding instance variable.
 These getter methods allow the values of `private` instance variables to be accessed outside the class.
 For example, the method `getXVel()` is shown below.
-These are getter methods because they do not allow client programs to set the values, only to get the values.
+These are getter methods because they *do not allow client programs to set the values, only to get the values*.

 <div align="center">
   <img width="310" height="115" src="p1-figures/getXVel.png">